Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of symplectic matrices

 In this section, the subgroup $K_\sigma = \Un_{2\beta}(n)$ is better understood as the $\beta$-unitary symplectic groups rather than the $2\beta$-unitary groups.
 (Since they are always realified or complexified.)
 See Remark \ref{rem:betadoubling} for the isomorphism.
-The full list of the matrix factorizations obtained in this section for symplectic matrices is summarized in the following Table \ref{tab:symplist}.